mccright/rand-notes/python-requests-response-codes-model.md

-# This is just a snippit to bootstrap web scripts
+# This is just a snippit to I used for learning

 ```python
 import requests